This post was last updated on: July 3rd

 The My Disney Experience app will still show the four Disney World theme parks, but they’ll be grayed out and you won’t be able to tap on them.
 When we tried to see if we could schedule FastPasses beyond March 31st, we found out we could do so without any problems.

-If you’ve made any FastPasses between March 16th and March 31st, they will automatically be canceled.
+If you’ve made any FastPasses between March 16th and the end of the actual closure, they will automatically be canceled.

 I know Disney is refunding prepaid dining but does this count for any prepaid at hotels/outside parks?